Skip to main content

 • Photocopier.
 The rate is $.20 per page, payable by cash, check or credit cards when you are ready to leave.

-• Four microform reader-printers.
-Two of our machines can scan microforms to a PC.
+• Two microform reader-printers.
 The image files can then be either e-mailed via webmail or transferred to a flash drive.
 Unfortunately, the current computers cannot burn files to a CD.

 • Two computers to access Austin History Center and Austin Public Library reference databases.